rfreemo/accelerator-aem-work-with-assetsview/modules/m3-productivity/productivity.md

 3. Navigate again to **Collections**.You see your chosen images.

 >  Note that the images are **not** copies of the originals.
 The collection is a kind of virtual folder containing only references to the original images.
 For example you can delete a Collection without the contained images being deleted from the system.
-> A collection is not as fully featured as a genuined folder.
+> A collection is not as fully featured as a genuine folder.
 For example a Collection cannot be used for bulk operations such as applying metadata, nor can a Metadata Form be applied to a Collection.

 #### Investigate collection permissions